mobilpay/PHP_CARD/README.md

 # NETOPIA Payments API

-## Module Card in PHP language
+## Card Payment Module in PHP language
 This module made to use as an example of immplimentaion for online payment via Card in PHP

-## Payment Request/Response Flow
+## Generic Payment Request/Response Flow
 <img src="img/NETOPIA_Payments_flow.png">

-The user will redirect from Merchant website to NETOPIA Payments server together with a payment request.
+The user will be redirected from the Merchant's website to NETOPIA Payments server together with a payment request.

 - ### Payment request
     You need to send Payment request to NETOPIA Payments by using **POST Method** including 2 variable **env_key** and **data**
-    - env_key : public key generated upon
+    - env_key : envelope key
 payment encryption
-    - data :
+    - data : encrypted data
+ (see the openssl_seal function in PHP)

 ## Where to send Request
 - Live : https://secure.mobilpay.ro